lightward/norobot/README.md

     Corollary: I never think about "personalizing" my communication.
 If I'm honestly present with another being, my communication can be nothing but personal.

 *   No tracking pixels in emails.
+(Full disclosure: our current support tool uses this, and we're moving away from that tool entirely.)
 It's not normal, nor expected, for a one-to-one email to phone home to the sender.
 It feels like an invasion of privacy, however subtle, to monitor someone's behavior in this way without their consent.

     However, this _can_ be done fairly, _with_ their consent.
 Kickstarter's backer update emails conclude with the line, "Show support and stay involved—let _xyz_ know you read this update."
 They then offer a heart button, which can be clicked to let the sender know that the message was viewed, and appreciated.
 This is EXCELLENT.
 It's not perfect - Kickstarter still has a tracking pixel at the end of these emails - but it's absolutely the right direction.